-Arizona voters passed the Citizens Clean Elections Act in 1998 to establish public funding and matching programs for candidates for state-level offices, voter education, and oversight of campaign finances and independent expenditures.
+Voters passed the Arizona Citizens Clean Elections Act in 1998 to establish public funding and matching programs for candidates for state-level offices and voter education, plus oversight of campaign finances and independent expenditures.
 Clean Elections is administered by a nonpartisan commission and derives its funds mostly from a 10 percent surcharge on civil penalties and criminal fines.
 The U.S. Supreme Court struck down the matching-funds formula in 2011.

-Since that Supreme Court decision, candidates may still use public financing, but the dollars are substantially less, even after an inflation adjustment.
-Many candidates now choose to raise funds directly from donors, rather than use Clean Elections.
+Since that decision, candidates may still use public financing, but the dollars are substantially less, even after inflation adjustments.
+Many candidates now choose to raise funds traditionally, rather than use Clean Elections.
 The Act also requires Clean Elections to deliver a voter-education guide to every household with an Arizona registered voter.
 This results in roughly 1.8 million guides being delivered for every statewide election.
-Additional voter-education information can be obtained on the Clean Elections website.
+Additional voter-education information can be obtained at the Clean Elections website.

 Civic, service, and political organizations

-Scores of private, nonprofit and social-welfare organizations engage Arizonans in election after election in all facets of voting, including registration, information, and turnout.
-Others organize voter drives for a single cycle.
+Scores of private, nonprofit and social-welfare entities engage Arizonans in all facets of campaigning, voting, and election implementation.
 For example, One Arizona is a coalition of 17 organizations involved in the gamut of voting activities.
 LUCHA (Living United for Change in Arizona) and Mi Familia Vota are active statewide, also.
-The Republican and Democratic parties are also players in registration, candidate development, fundraising, and voter turnout, among many campaign-related activities.
-School and community civic education to develop a voting habit has been revitalized recently.
+The Republican and Democratic parties are also players in registration and voter turnout, among many campaign-related activities.
+School and community-based civic education to develop voting habits among youth has been revitalized recently, too.
 Inspire U.S. and Tomorrow We Vote Action, for example, work with Arizona high-school students to ensure they understand the importance of voting and follow through on registering.

 Arizona Independent Redistricting Commission (IRC)

-Voter participation is always affected by who is running and what is on the ballot, which, in turn, are influenced by the makeup of voting districts at every level.
-Boundaries for Arizona’s congressional and legislative districts are now drawn by a five-member bipartisan commission, instead of by the legislature, due to a voter-approved ballot measure in 2000.
+Voter participation at every level is always affected by who is running and what is on the ballot, which, in turn, are influenced by the makeup of districts.
+Boundaries for Arizona’s congressional and legislative districts are now drawn by a five-member bipartisan Independent Redistricting Commission (IRC), instead of by the legislature, due to a voter-approved ballot measure in 2000.
 Commission members are appointed by the speaker of the house and president of the senate after each decennial census.
 Appointments for the next IRC are expected by January 2021.
-Working with new counts from the 2020 Census and public input, these leaders will create boundaries so that districts include an almost equal number of residents, as required by the Arizona and United States Constitutions.
+Working with new counts from the 2020 Census and public input, these leaders will create boundaries so that legislative and congressional districts include an almost-equal number of residents, as required by the Arizona and United States Constitutions.
 Many other bodies will use the same data to draw other types of lines.

 Despite residents telling researchers that voting is important, Arizona has long lagged among states on voter participation, although it has been a leader in redistricting and some aspects of elections.
 Some observers have blamed Arizona’s rapid growth for a weak civic culture.
 Others point to outdated rules and participation requirements, such as early pre-election registration deadlines, identification requirements at the polls, and late-summer primaries as causes.
-Not surprisingly, increasing participation has long been a goal of policymakers, civic leaders, and activists and a motivation behind such measures as early voting and “motor voter” registration, which Arizona has had since 1982.
+Not surprisingly, increasing participation has been a popular goal among policymakers, civic leaders, and activists and a motivation behind such measures as early voting and “motor voter” registration.

 Research reveals that such processes as vote by mail, same-day registration, and automatic registration can improve voter participation by providing more time and flexibility.
 However, smooth elections, regardless of form, depend on a combination of often byzantine processes all going according to plan.

-Election officials know who has voted and the data reported at registration, but not who/what individuals choose when they vote.
-Each source of data about voters—from the U.S. Census to official state elections offices to interest groups and researchers—reports on voting in different ways.
-The key to understanding voter participation is recognizing that patterns are consistent across different definitions and sources, rather than looking for the same numbers.
+Election officials record who has voted and the personal data reported at registration, but they do not know how individuals mark their ballots.
+Thus, each data source about voters—from the U.S. Census to official state elections offices to interest groups and researchers—reports in different ways and often relies on self-reporting.
+Patterns, as a result, tend to be consistent across different definitions and sources, rather than showing the same exact numbers.

 Researchers, campaigners, and pollsters increasingly use “voter files” to study participation and model future turnout.
-Voter files start with official voter registration lists, which have basic contact information.
-These files can be supplemented with data, often purchased from compilers using many public sources and private research, on whether individuals voted in previous elections.
-Generally, commercial vendors then add data from other public sources, such as the U.S. Census and credit rating agencies, to create more detailed pictures of the electorate.
+Voter files start with official voter registration lists.
+These files then are supplemented with data, often purchased from compilers using many public sources and private research, on whether individuals voted in previous elections, how, and why.

-The importance of “Big data” is as evident in voting as it is in consumer contexts.
+The importance of data is as evident in voting as it is in today’s consumer contexts.
 Also, mobile technology has become integral to participation and campaigns, with widespread use of tools such as OutVote and RumbleUp.
-Fine-grained information from many sources drives analyses among those wanting to increase participation, design campaign strategies, and understand the nation’s civic health.
-Republican and Democratic candidates may obtain voter files for free from their respective parties, while independent candidates must pay for them, which represents a substantial cost.
+Fine-grained information from many sources drives analyses among those wanting to increase participation, design campaign strategies, and understand civic health.

 More Arizonans don’t identify with a political party